 The date of designation of the EZ is the date the zone was created.
-In the case of a business that was included as a result of a boundary amendment; the designation date is the date the boundary was amended to include the business in the EZ.
+In the case of a business that was included as a result of a boundary amendment, the date of designation is the date the boundary was amended to include the business in the EZ.